saniwork/My-Tableau-Public/README.md

 # My Tableau Public Profile

-This repository contains links to all the visuals I've created on Tableau Public.
+This repository contains link to all the visuals I've created on Tableau Public.
 You can find my Tableau Public profile [here](https://public.tableau.com/app/profile/sanidhya.negi).

 ## About Me